 This allows the Admin user to be edited.
-The default password would be change for security.
+The default password would be changed for security.
 The other properties can be used as required.

-FIGURE 16.
+FIGURE 5-4.
 EDIT ADMIN USER

 5.3 IMPORTANT FIRST CONFIGURATION STEPS

 There are several important configuration steps that must be carried out when starting a new Boxilla server for the first time.